 This chile relleno casserole is whole green chiles stuffed with Monterey Jack cheese, then baked in an egg batter and covered in more cheese and fresh cilantro.
 An easy vegetarian meal that tastes like your favorite Mexican restaurant but without the frying!

 I love ordering chile rellenos at my local Mexican restaurant – these battered and fried stuffed peppers are just SO delicious.
-This chile relleno casserole has all of the same flavors but with way less work.
+Chile relleno casserole has all of the same flavors but with way less work.
+Serve your casserole with other Mexican food recipes like black beans and rice, avocado corn salad or Mexican coleslaw for a memorable meal.

 A slice of chile relleno casserole with pico de gallo and sour cream on top.

 Every time I go out for Mexican food, I order a combo plate with a chile relleno on it.
 Those battered stuffed peppers are one of my favorite foods of all time!
-This chile relleno casserole has many of the same flavors, but in a convenient baked form that’s fit to feed a crowd.
+This chile relleno casserole has many of the same flavors, but in a convenient baked form to feed a crowd, without any deep frying involved.

 Cheese stuffed chiles in a baking dish.